Comedy2006/Comedy2006/README.md

 ## std::cout << "Hello World";<br>
 Welcome to my GitHub page. <br>
 I am hobby developer.
 I like the languages C/C++, Python, C# and I also like to make scripts in PowerShell.<br>
-Sometimes I also do some PHP, HTML, CSS or JS (I won't upload a single PHP project because I am still learning it rn)<br>
+Sometimes I also do some Assembly and Java (I am currently learning Java because I like the language)<br>
 ## return 0;
 # }